SpectrumLi/TSVDExamples/README.md

 There are only three easy steps to adopt TSVD for your software.

 + Compile the TSVD source code.
 It generates a `TSVDInstrumenter.exe` in `src/TSVDInstrumenter/bin/Debug`.
-+ Instrucment the testing binary with `TSVDInstrumenter.exe`.
++ Instrucment the testing binaries with `TSVDInstrumenter.exe`.
 The usage of `TSVDInstrumenter.exe` is:

     `.\TSVDInstrumenter.exe [directory to the testing binary] [path to instrument configuration] [path to runtime configuration]`